3254c/scSurv/README.md

 ## Preparing scRNA-seq data and bulk RNA-seq data
 You need to prepare reference scRNA-seq data and bulk RNA-seq data linked to clinical outcome.
 For instance, TCGA bulk RNA-seq data is available from the Genomic Data Commons (GDC) Data Portal (https://portal.gdc.cancer.gov/).
 For examples of reference scRNA-seq data, please refer to our paper.

+## Explanation of each function
+``workflow.run_scSurv``: Runs the three steps of scSurv (VAE, deconvolution, and survival analysis)

+``workflow.post_process``: Saves the results of scSurv to anndata

+``workflow.scSurv_preprocess``: Preprocesses the prepared single-cell data and bulk data

+``workflow.scSurv_preprocess_spatial``: If using spatial transcriptome data, preprocesses the prepared single-cell data, bulk data, and spatial transcriptome data

 ## Run scSurv (simulated data)
 In [this tutolial](tutorial/tutolial_simulation.ipynb), we demonstrate the usage of scSurv using simulated data.
 The bulk_adata.obs must contain the survival outcome data and the event indicators (censoring status).